epfl-ada/ada-2021-project-pyca/README.md

 [^blogs-advertising-local-market]: [Blogs, Advertising, and Local-Market Movie Box Office Performance](https://doi.org/10.1287/mnsc.2013.1732)
 [^predicting-motion-picture]: [Predicting box-office success of motion pictures with neural networks](https://doi.org/10.1016/j.eswa.2005.07.018)

-In our study, we explore the important role of word of mouth on predicting the financial success of box-office receipts in 2015-2019 from the longitudinal time sequence (i.e., before and after the release date).
+In our study, we explore the important role of the claims from the main film crew on predicting the financial success of box-office receipts in 2015-2019 from the longitudinal time sequence (i.e., before and after the release date).
 More specifically, we will address the following key questions:

 * *Does the quantity of quotations from movie associated persons provide a boost to box-office revenue?*
 * *Which textual factors from quotations influence the financial performance of movies, and when (i.e., before or after the release date)?*
-* *Which model (e.g., SVM, Neural Network, etc) has better predictive performance in forecasting the box-office receipts, given the quotations, its spread and the influential power of speaker?*
+* *Which model (e.g., logistic regression, SVM) has better predictive performance in forecasting the box-office receipts, given the quotations, its spread and the influential power of speaker?*

 ## Dataset Used